-How to apply for Massachusetts Medicaid
+How to Apply for Massachusetts Medicaid

 How to apply for MassHealth in Massachusetts

-Apply at mahix.org/individual/ or create an MA Login account at mass.gov.
+- Online — MA HIX or MA Login: Apply at mahix.org/individual/ or create an MA Login account at mass.gov.
 The online application handles MassHealth, ConnectorCare, and the Health Safety Net in one form.

-Call (800) 841-2900 (TTY: 711), Monday–Friday 8 a.m.–5 p.m.
+- By phone — MassHealth Customer Service: Call (800) 841-2900 (TTY: 711), Monday–Friday 8 a.m.–5 p.m.
 Representatives can assist with applications, enrollment, and account management.
 Language interpretation available.

-MassHealth operates Enrollment Centers throughout Massachusetts where staff assist with applications, document verification, and complex situations.
+- In person — MassHealth Enrollment Center: MassHealth operates Enrollment Centers throughout Massachusetts where staff assist with applications, document verification, and complex situations.
 Seniors and people applying for long-term care services must use the Enrollment Center process.
 Find locations at mass.gov/MassHealth-Enrollment-Centers.

-MassHealth offers scheduled appointments for members who need individualized help.
+- Schedule an appointment: MassHealth offers scheduled appointments for members who need individualized help.
 Schedule at mass.gov.
 Useful for complex cases, seniors, and people with disabilities who need more time.

 What you need to apply for MassHealth